GoFisch504/discord-bot-builder/README.md

 # discord-bot-builder

 This project is a simple Discord bot built with Node.js.
-Use the setup script to initialize the project and install dependencies.

 ## Setup

-Run the following script from the project root:
+Run the following script from the project root to install all dependencies:

 ```sh
 ./setup.sh
 ```

-The script creates a `package.json` and installs all required packages.
+The repository includes a `package.json` file, so the script simply runs `npm install` (and will create one if it doesn't exist).